fdev/mapitout/README.md

 **This is a public copy of the MapItOut web application (https://mapitout.iamsterdam.com), stripped from the logo's, links, FAQ and the Tutorial video.
-This repository can be cloned and used by other parties.**
+This repository can be cloned and used by other parties, under the conditions of the GNU Lesser General Public License 3.0.
+The following limitations apply:**
+**- Do not utilize the name MapitOut**
+**- Refer to the original source material (this Github repository and the web application adddress)**

 ![MapItOut logo](/docs/logo.png)